Nwigrat/Ai-Incremental-Game/README.md

 # AI Tycoon Web 🧠

 A JavaScript incremental game where you build and grow an AI company from a single developer to a global computing empire.
+Experience the journey from garage startup to potential technological singularity through both gameplay and story.

 ## Features